-The Department expects Tailored Plans to meet additional, more intensive standards related to the unique aspects of their population, such as federal health home requirements and requirements related to North Carolina's 1915(c) waiver, while maintaining all standards relevant to the Standard Plans.
-Goals for Tailored Plan care management-called the Tailored Care Management model include working with the Tailored Plan population to improve functional status, maximize community inclusion, and improve quality of life.
-To meet the care management needs of the Tailored Plan population, the AMH program's design has been modified to include two designations called "Advanced Medical Home Plus" (AMH+) and "Care Management Agency" (CMA), which will act as the provider-based sites for care management.
-AMH+ practices are Tier 3 AMHs with demonstrable experience serving the Tailored Plan population and which successfully apply for and are certified to provide Tailored Care Management.
-CMAs are largely behavioral health, I/DD, or TBI providers with demonstrable experience serving the Tailored Plan population that successfully apply for and are certified to provide Tailored Care Management.
+The Department expects Tailored Plans to meet additional, more intensive standards related to the unique aspects of their population, such as federal health home requirements and requirements related to North Carolina's 1915(c) Innovations and TBI waivers and pending 1915(i) State Plan Amendment, while maintaining all standards relevant to the Standard Plans.
+Goals for the Tailored Care Management model include working with the Tailored Plan population to improve functional status, maximize community inclusion and improve quality of life.
+Members enrolled in the PIHP can also access Tailored Care Management if they would have been clinically eligible for a Tailored Plan if not for being part of a group that is exempt, delayed or excluded from managed care (See Figure 1).
+To meet the care management needs of the Tailored Plan population and eligible members of PIHPs, the State has created two certifications called "Advanced Medical Home Plus" (AMH+) and "Care Management Agency" (CMA), which will act as the provider-based sites for care management.
+AMH+ practices are Tier 3 AMHs that have demonstrable experience serving the Tailored Plan population and successfully apply for and are certified to provide Tailored Care Management.
+CMAs are largely behavioral health, I/DD or TBI providers that have demonstrable experience serving the Tailored Plan population and successfully apply for and are certified to provide Tailored Care Management.
+LME-MCOs in their role as Tailored Plans or PIHPs can also provide Tailored Care Management.

-More information on the model is available on the Tailored Care Management homepage.
+More information on the model is available on the Tailored Care Management home page.